MattiArlo/IER_2023/README.md

 # IER_2023
 This is the GitHub repository for the ME41125 Introduction to Engineering Research course for 2023

+# Original Dataset

+The step data used in this analysis is taken from an open access source.
+The Excel file "distances.xlsx" is taken directly from this source.
+For any further reference please refer to the orignial data set here: Alex van den Berg, Bart de Vries, Zoe Breedveld, Annelouk van Mierlo,Marnix Tijuis, \& Laura Marchal-Crespo.
+(2023).
+Embodiment of virtual feet correlates with motor performance in a target-stepping task: A pilot study (1.0) [Data set].
+Zenodo. \url{https://doi.org/10.5281/zenodo.7927391}.

 # Step Height Variability Analysis

 This repository contains a data analysis of step height variability in different avatar representations.
 The analysis is performed using a Jupyter notebook and data from an Excel file.